 The Australian College of Midwives (ACM) values privacy.
-In accordance with the Australian Privacy Principles and the ACM Constitution, this statement outlines how ACM may use information we collect from members and non-members that interact with our organisation through this website or via other channels.
+This statement outlines how ACM may use information we collect from members and non-members that interact with our organisation through this website or via other channels.

 ACM may amend this statement at any time by publishing a refreshed statement on our website.